Peter Ludvig Panum: Career

 After completing his medical studies in 1845, Panum assumed a position at Almindelig Hospital in Copenhagen.
 During 1846 he was chosen by the government to undertake research of a measles epidemic in the Faroe Islands.
-As a result of his investigations he published a classic treatise titled "Observations Made During the Epidemic of Measles on the Faroe Islands in the Year 1846".
+As a result of his investigations which included examinations of the cultural practices, he published a classic treatise titled "Observations Made During the Epidemic of Measles on the Faroe Islands in the Year 1846".
 Later he studied with Rudolf Virchow at the University of Würzburg (1851), and with Claude Bernard in Paris (1852–53).

 From 1855 Panum was a professor at the University of Kiel, where he established a laboratory for physiology.
 In 1856, he published his research into what is now known as an endotoxin.
 This is now acknowledged as the first systematic and scientific studies of endotoxins, a substance once referred to as "putrid poison" that was thought to be responsible for symptoms and signs observed in individuals with sepsis.
 In 1858, Panum published his research into binocular vision, in particular into how far from the eyes an object could appear as a single object when looking at another object at a different distance from the eyes.
+He was able to keep away anti-vivisectionists from his blood transfusion experiments on dogs.
+He was able to successfully transfuse blood after defibrination.
+He was chosen to preside on the Eighth International Medical Congress in Copenhagen in 1884 helping work between Scandinavian and other european researchers.

 Troubled by anti-Danish sentiment at Kiel, Panum relocated to the University of Copenhagen during 1862, where he spent the remainder of his career.
 Among his students at Copenhagen were physiologist Christian Bohr (1855-1911) and zymologist Emil Christian Hansen (1842-1909).
+He helped organize studies in exercise physiology in Copenhagen.

 He was President of the 8th International Medical Congress which was held in Copenhagen.

 Personal life

-Panum was married to Hortense Susanne Hagen (1826-1899) on September 5,1853, daughter of merchant and farmer Peter Munck Hagen (1796-1865) and Charlotte Frederikke Søbøtker (1801-70).
+Panum was married to Hortense Susanne Hagen (1826-1899) on 5 September 1853, daughter of merchant and farmer Peter Munck Hagen (1796-1865) and Charlotte Frederikke Søbøtker (1801-70).
 He was the father of Hortense Panum and Peter Panum.

 Panum died on 2 May 1885 and is buried in the local Garrison Cemetery.